libadblockplus-android

 Android SDK logging system is based on Timber library.

-If you are configuring your project using Maven dependencies to consume our Android SDK then Timber dependency is automatically installed.
 If you are just copying AAR files to your project workspace then you need to add this line to your dependencies:

 To enable desired log output level configure Timber logger in your application code.